zappee/gombi/README.md

 * Open source Access Management solution supporting authentication and authorisation such as OAUTH, SSO, federation, self-registration via Google, Facebook, Twitter, GitHub, etc.

-* Collect and display events that occur across the Gombi Platform, such as user clicks, service call details, user request and response times.
+* Collect and display events that occur across the Gombi Platform, such as user clicks, service call details, user request and response times

 * Monitoring of Kafka topic message streams